majilacodes/IntelGENAI-Binary-Bats/README.md

    - *Use Case:* Early-stage filtering of chemical libraries to focus on drug-like molecules.

+# Pharmora - Advanced Bioinformatics Research Platform

+Welcome to **Pharmora**, an all-in-one bioinformatics research platform designed to accelerate drug discovery and molecular research.
+Pharmora provides a comprehensive set of tools for researchers and scientists working in the fields of cheminformatics, bioinformatics, and pharmaceutical research.

+## Overview

+Pharmora simplifies the drug discovery process by offering cutting-edge models that enable the analysis, prediction, and screening of drug-like molecules.
+By leveraging computational techniques, Pharmora helps users optimize lead compounds, predict molecular properties, and explore novel drug candidates, all within a user-friendly interface.

+## Intel® Extension for Scikit-learn

+In this project, we utilized the **Intel® Extension for Scikit-learn** to enhance the performance of machine learning models.
+This extension optimizes scikit-learn for Intel® architectures, allowing us to speed up the training and inference of our models without changing the codebase.

+### Why Intel® Extension for Scikit-learn?

+- **Performance Boost:** The extension allows us to achieve higher computational efficiency, particularly for large datasets or complex models.
+We experienced faster training and inference times, enabling quicker iterations during the drug discovery process.

+- **Seamless Integration:** The extension integrates smoothly into the existing scikit-learn ecosystem, allowing us to leverage its optimizations with minimal code modifications.

+### How We Used Intel’s scikit-learn

+We applied Intel® Extension for Scikit-learn in several models, including our **Bioactivity Predictor** and **Molecular Descriptor Calculator**, to accelerate computations involving large molecular datasets.

+Here’s an example of how we patched scikit-learn in our code:

+python
+import numpy as np
+import dpctl
+from sklearnex import patch_sklearn, config_context
+patch_sklearn()

+# Example of using patched scikit-learn models
+from sklearn.ensemble import RandomForestRegressor

+# Using Intel-optimized RandomForestRegressor
+model = RandomForestRegressor()
+model.fit(X_train, y_train)
+predictions = model.predict(X_test)

 ## Installation

 To use Pharmora on your local machine, follow the steps below to install the required dependencies and run the platform.